EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/misc/vrc_avatar_setup.md

 # How to set up your avatar for eye tracking: {.text-[#ab5ac7]}

-Currently, the best resource is the [VRC Face Tracking GitHub](https://github.com/benaclejames/VRCFaceTracking/wiki/Eye-Tracking-Setup) and [Discord](https://discord.gg/Fh4FNehzKn).
+Currently, the best resource is the [VRC Face Tracking Wiki](https://github.com/benaclejames/VRCFaceTracking/wiki/Eye-Tracking-Setup) and [Discord](https://discord.gg/Fh4FNehzKn).

 I hope to have a good video available from a community member that shows and explains the process eventually.
+If you have the skills to make one, please do.

+### We currently use the following paramaters.

+`LeftEyeX`

+`RightEyeX`

+`EyesY`

+`LeftEyeLidExpandedSqueeze`

+`RightEyeLidExpandedSqueeze`

 <div align="center">
     <Alerts :options="alerts.vrc_avatar_setup">